Subgroups generated by two Dehn twists on a nonorientable surface: The case of with nonorientable

-Since $c$ winds around $b$, we have $n_A>0$, hence in fact $J(d_1,b)>J(d_1,a)$. \end{proof} \begin{uw} The proof of Proposition \ref{Prop:gen2:main} can be repeated with little changes when $I(a,b)>2$ and no component of $N\bez N_{a\cup b}$ is a disk (so for example if $N=N_{a\cup b})$.
-However if there are disks in the complement of $N_{a\cup b}$ then Proposition \ref{Prop:gen2:J:invar} is not true and situation becomes much more difficult. \end{uw}
+Given that $c$ winds around $b$, we have $n_A>0$.
+Hence, $J(d_1,b)>J(d_1,a)$. \end{proof} \begin{uw} The proof of Proposition \ref{Prop:gen2:main} can be repeated with minimal changes when $I(a,b)\geq 2$ and no component of $N\bez N_{a\cup b}$ is a disk or an annulus (for example if $N=N_{a\cup b})$.
+However, if disks are present in the complement of $N_{a\cup b}$, then Proposition \ref{Prop:gen2:J:invar} is not true and the situation becomes difficult. \end{uw}